How to Get Started with Wallets on Sui

 Purchase SUI tokens for your wallet from a centralized exchange, such as Binance, Coinbase, or Gemini.

-As of this writing, the Sui Directory lists 11 wallets.
-Each of these wallets offers features beyond simply storing your SUI, such as minting NFTs and exploring web3 apps.
+Five wallets have emerged as the most popular on Sui.
+Each of these wallets offers features beyond simply storing your SUI, such as minting NFTs and exploring Web3 apps.
 For example, Ethos Wallet includes an address book, making it easy to send tokens to friends, and the ability to buy and trade tokens directly in the app, removing the need to buy from exchanges.
 The Suiet wallet's browser lets you discover more web3 apps.
-ComingChat offers an encrypted chat client among other features.

 Choose a wallet that offers the features you find most interesting.
 But don't worry, you can install and use multiple wallets.
 Each wallet shows the amount of tokens you own on Sui.
 You can also create multiple accounts using a wallet, maintaining different balances on the network.